Flaconi/terraform-aws-xlt-loadtest/README.md

     - An **AWS CLI command** to sync test reports from the master controller to an S3 bucket.
 - **`report_url`**: This is the direct **URL** where you can access and view the test result reports.
 ##### Local Output Files
 The module will also create a new **`output`** directory inside your `workdir`.
-This folder contains crucial files for accessing the cluster:
+This directory contains crucial files for accessing the cluster:
 -   The **private key** file needed for the SSH connection.
 -   A copy of the generated **`mastercontroller.properties`** file.